mindspore-lab/models/README.md

 ## Welcome to the MindSpore Model Zoo
 ### WHAT IS NEW:

+- 2023.07.01: 🔥add [llm](https://github.com/mindspore-lab/models/tree/master/official/README.md/#nlp) model (including hot glm/llama/bloom from mindformers)
-- We've done code refactoring for classic SOTA models,modularized data processing, model definition&creation, training process and other common components with new lanched MindSpore CV/NLP/Audio/Yolo/OCR Series toolbox
+- 2023.06.01: We've done code refactoring for classic SOTA models,modularized data processing, model definition&creation, training process and other common components with new lanched MindSpore CV/NLP/Audio/Yolo/OCR Series toolbox

-- Old models were implemented by original MindSpore API with tricks for model training speedup
+- Old models were implemented by original MindSpore API with some tricks for training process speedup

+- More information for model performance, please check [benchmark](benchmark.md).

 | Directory               | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |